 Belle 1991 takes people as they are.
 This is true of Gaston, the Beast, everyone.
 Live-action Belle just kinda assumes that she’s better than everyone.
 And why wouldn’t she?
 When your entire character is based on being martyred for your virtue, is anyone really good enough for you?

 Slightly less offensive but just as irritating is the way Belle appears to know that there’s a curse at work, and that the curse is somehow tied to the Beast's behavior.
 The Beast and the servants are never more than one slip-up away from recounting the events of the prologue to Belle.
 No one seems to care about preserving the integrity of Belle’s love for the Beast.
 At the same time, she doesn’t seem to need their help in figuring out what’s going on, like when she just casually asks Mrs. Potts and company about something happening when the last petal falls.
-Even if Belle correctly guessed that the rose was magical, there’s nothing signaling the falling of the petals specifically as this grand event that everyone is anticipating.
+Even if Belle correctly guessed that the rose was magical, there’s nothing signaling the falling of the petals specifically as this ceremonial event that everyone is anticipating.
 She just knows because she’s just that smart.

-In the animated film, Belle deduced that the castle was “enchanted”—these forks are dancing, something’s up—but the details of the magic are never spelled out for her.
+In the animated film, Belle deduced that the castle was enchanted—"these forks are dancing, something’s up"—but the details of the magic are never spelled out for her.
 She doesn’t know what brought about the curse or that she has the capacity to end it.

 But even if she did somehow connect the dots, I don’t see how that would strengthen her character.
 Framing it like Belle’s hacked the system and figured out how to turn all the teacups into people probably looks good on her resume, but it robs the action of its virtue.
 The reason why stories like this are so affecting is that they remind us that goodness without agenda can change the world--change people.
 Belle didn’t know there was a prize for taming the Beast, she just introduced more kindness into the world, and that kindness ultimately came back to her.